The impact of the coming rule changes under IFRS and us GAAP adds to the already complex environment for a foreign firm doing business in China.

 - Transaction price allocated on a relative standalone selling price basis for each performance obligation

 - Best standalone selling price is an observable price of a good or service

-- If selling price is highly variable or uncertain than ‘residual approach’ should be used
+- If the selling price is highly variable or uncertain then ‘residual approach’ should be used

 Step 5: Recognise revenue when each performance obligation is satisfied: